 This annex is not applicable for the purpose of type approval according to this Regulation for the time being.
 It will be made applicable in the future.

-”
+This Annex is applicable for dual-fuel engines when referenced from Annex 4A or Appendix 4 of Annex 11.”

 Annex 4B, Appendix 3, Figure 14, amend to read:

 "Figure 14